 The initial consultation will take one hour.
-Our Dietitian will collect data such as anthropometry, diet history, medical history including any symptoms you have, lifestyle history, energy requirements, plus client goals and needs.
+Our Nutrition coach will collect data such as anthropometry, diet history, medical history including any symptoms you have, lifestyle history, energy requirements, plus client goals and needs.
 From this data an individual care plan, diet advice and meal planning will be designed specific to your needs.
 Time will also be dedicated to setting goals and developing strategies to achieve them.
 Further follow-up will be arranged depending on your individual needs.
 During your consultation you will also be provided with ideas, recipes and shopping tips to help you integrate what you have learned.
 Each consultation is an education session to help you to get the most out of what you eat, and to enjoy it too!

 A follow up review appointment will take 45 minutes and will focus on goal achievements, test results, and changes to disease/condition status.

 Medicare rebates are not available for nutrition consultations, however, we ensure our rates are very affordable.

 2.)
 Can I bring a family member or friend?

 It is preferred that you attend the session by yourself and the person most involved with your health.
 This can include the primary shopper and cook.
 However, assessments and diet advice are designed on individual requirements.
 Family consultations will be considered if the family is working together to make a collective change.

 3.)
 Will this diet advice help my friends and family?